 What you need to make foam

-- whipping siphon, stand mixer, immersion blender or milk frother.
+- whipping siphon, stand mixer, immersion blender, or milk frother.

-How to make a light foam
+How to make light foam without any tools

 - Add air into the liquid using an immersion blender, making sure to keep part of the blades out of the liquid to increase the amount of air that’s incorporated.

-You’ll need to use a light foam within an hour, otherwise, it will start to lose its shape.
+You’ll need to use light foam within an hour, otherwise, it will start to lose its shape.